 Check out this fantastic and hearty black bean and chipotle chile soup I made this week.
 There are three reasons I love this recipe: First, you can make it in the blender—so it’s very easy to clean up afterward.
 Second, the whole recipe from prep to bowl can be made in 15 minutes or less!
 And last but not least, this recipe is very healthy—it’s low-fat and high in fiber.
 It makes a great first course if you divide into smaller portions, or with a little bolillo roll and butter, it can make an excellent and filling lunch or dinner.

-Frijoles de la olla are a staple in Mexican cuisine.
-Traditionally, they’re cooked in a clay pot over a fire, or on the stove, but this version is adapted for cooking in a slow-cooker or Crock-Pot.
+Frijoles de la olla are a staple in Central Mexican cuisine.
+Traditionally, they’re cooked in a clay pot, but this version is adapted for cooking in a slow-cooker or Crock-Pot.

 To prep this dish the night before, add everything to the crock-pot except the liquids, pork neck bones and salt.
 The next day, add the liquid and pork neck bones and turn on high.

-If you’re planning to let this cook while you’re at work all day, use a slow-cooker that has a timer that will turn the heat off or to a very low “keep warm” setting after the cooking time.
+If you’re planning to let this cook all day while you’re not home, use a slow-cooker that has a timer that will turn the heat off or to a very low “keep warm” setting after the cooking time.
 You can then add the salt, reheat them for 30-60 minutes in the slow-cooker and enjoy!

 - 2 cups frijoles pintos (pinto beans)